 Why You Should Consider a Career in Cybersecurity

 Cybersecurity is considered one of the most cryptic specialties in the Information Technology field.
-It is an evolving phenomenon and comparatively not much people were discussing or paying heed to it in the past.
-But in the recent years, cybersecurity has gained a center stage and there has been a boom in the worldwide discussion about information, standard privacy patterns, protection against malware, etc.
+It is an evolving phenomenon and comparatively not many people were discussing or paying heed to it in the past.
+But in recent years, cybersecurity has gained a center stage and there has been a boom in the worldwide discussion about information, standard privacy patterns, protection against malware, etc.

 This has particularly brought a global shift in expediting an awareness of the security practices wherever there is a security breach or scandal which engulfs millions of people across the globe.
 In the past few years, millions of online users have been engulfed with various data breaches and scandals, to name a few:

 Monstrous Data Breaches and Scandals in the Recent Years

 The Facebook data breach has affected an estimated of 87 million Facebook users, with more than 1 million people each in the UK, Philippines, and Indonesia and personal information of 310,000 Australian Facebook users were harvested and shared with a voter analytics company by the name Cambridge Analytica.
 With the available data, this analytics firm is said to have created psychological profiles of 30 million people or more without their consent and used it to influence the Brexit vote and twist the 2016 US Presidential elections in support of the clients.
 These clients were said to have invested a huge amount of money to bring the deal in their favor.

 Not long ago, Uber was also hacked and data of around 57 million people were left exposed.
 So from this analogy, we can simply determine that it is not just the scale or extent of the breaches which are etching legislative scrutiny, but the inadequate responses from the respective companies who are involved here seem more inclined and interested to cover up the breaches rather than addressing the issues right on time.